Documents to help you prepare to migrate your Atlassian Server products.

 Keep in mind as you put this together you'll want to highlight not only what's changing, but why – as well as how your users will benefit from the move.

 access to free Cloud mobile apps

 the ability to take work anywhere, and access it quickly and securely - no more VPN required

 better integrations with other SaaS tools and cloud apps

 We have a number of channels available to help you with your migration.

-- For more migration planning information and FAQs, visit the Atlassian Migration Program website
+for more migration planning information, visit the Atlassian Migration Program website

-for peer advice?
-Ask the Atlassian Community.
+for peer advice, ask the Atlassian Community

 for expert guidance, work with an Atlassian Partner